-Agile by Example (taking place in Warsaw, Poland) is a great conference.
-The 1st day there are workshops, the 2nd and 3rd day the conference takes place in a cinema!
+Agile by Example (in Warsaw, Poland) is a great conference.
+On the 1st day there are workshops, on the 2nd and 3rd day the meeting takes place in a cinema!

-Great presentations, on a huge screen and comfortable chairs to sit in.
-One could say that there’s a greater distance between the speaker and the audience, but for me the experience was superior 🙂 Moreover, the speakers were hanging around after their session, so you could go and speak with them, ask some questions.
+There are great presentations on a giant screen and comfortable chairs to sit in.
+One could say that there’s a greater distance between the speaker and the audience, but for me, the experience was superior 🙂 Moreover, the speakers were hanging around after their session, so you could go and speak with them ask some questions.

-The talks have been recorded and videos will be published on the Agile By Example YouTube channel
+The talks have been recorded, and videos will be published on the Agile By Example channel.

 Workshop on management 3.0 workout techniques (by Daniel Skowroński @_skowronski)

-We’ve created our own personal map and played the moving motivators.
+We’ve created our map and played the moving motivators.

 Beyond Budgeting (by Bjarte Bogsnes @bbogsnes)